erinata/SublimeMarkdownBuild/README.md

-# Sublime Markdown (version 0.3.0)
+# MarkdownBuild (version 0.3.0)

-This is a Sublime Text plugin for building markdown.
+This is a Sublime Text plugin for building markdown into html and open it in browser.

 ## Installation